Farragut Women & Prep School

 “I am not sure that I would have thought about a career in the Navy if I had not been exposed to the Navy heritage and customs through Farragut,” said Andrea, who graduated from Farragut in 1999 and also attended Vanderbilt on a NROTC scholarship where she attained her bachelor’s in English.

-Nicky and Andrea are happy to have been a part of a Navy – and a military – that has significantly evolved over the past two decades, especially in the past five years with the rise of Robin Braun as the first female commander of the Navy Reserve, Michelle Howard as the first female four-star admiral and Nora Tyson as the first woman to lead a Navy ship fleet.
+Nicky and Andrea are happy to have been a part of a Navy – and a prep school – that has significantly evolved over the past two decades, especially in the past five years with the rise of Robin Braun as the first female commander of the Navy Reserve, Michelle Howard as the first female four-star admiral and Nora Tyson as the first woman to lead a Navy ship fleet.

 In fact, Andrea – who was featured on a video for Wired magazine’s website – was one of the first women to join the Helicopter Anti-Submarine Squadron Light FOUR TWO (HSL-42) unit as a qualified pilot for the SH60B Seahawk helicopter.
 During her tour with the “Proud Warriors,” she was deployed to the Arabian Gulf and the Eastern Pacific but had her “best moment when she landed the helicopter on the football field at Farragut for a demonstration.”

-With a Navy that currently has a little more than 50,000 women serving in active duty in some capacity, possibly the most remarkable development occurred in 2013 when Leon Panetta removed the U.S. Military’s ban on women serving in combat (the services have until the end of 2015 to draw up a plan to implement it or seek special exceptions to keep it closed).
+With a Navy that currently has a little more than 50,000 women serving in active duty in some capacity, possibly the most remarkable development occurred in 2013 when Leon Panetta removed the U.S. ban on women serving in combat (the services have until the end of 2015 to draw up a plan to implement it or seek special exceptions to keep it closed).

 “Of course, all the developments are considerable, but I am proud whenever I put on the uniform, no matter who I am standing next to,” said Nicky, who spent three years with the E-2 squadron in Atsugi, Japan.
 “Being a woman in the Navy and having been a flight officer has been incredible, but at the end of the day, I am most proud to be one of the women AND men in the United States Navy.
 The people that you meet, the bond of being in a squadron together, those are the most endearing moments of my naval career.”